Wolverine971/9takes/src/blog/people/politicians/Barack-Obama.md

 	/>
 </div>

+> **Disclaimer** This analysis of Barack Obama's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Barack Obama.

 <p class="firstLetter">Obama is most likely the Enneagram type 9, the "Peacemaker."
 The nine characterized by a desire for harmony, a tendency towards avoiding conflict, a strong empathy for others and at times a tad bit passive agressive.
 Here we will explore how Obama embodies the type 9.</p>

 ## Obama's focus on collaboration and compromise